What are the sample volume requirements?

 How do I view my secure message?

-The email will contain a link to your secure message, “Click here to view your secure message from Myriad RBM, Inc.” Upon clicking the link, your message and attachment(s) will be displayed.
+The email will contain a link to your secure message, “Click here to view your secure message from RBM, Inc.” Upon clicking the link, your message and attachment(s) will be displayed.

 How do I access attachments sent to me in my secure message?